tanj299/bloom/NOTES.md

         the View object.
 The View object must be constrained to the ScrollView, the button must be constrained to the View object

+- To add view controllers per button (pg.
+802)
+    - Ex: Adding a controller object to a button
+    - Go to your UITabBarController Scene (like the Brew Scene) and select it, then go to Editor -> Embed In -> Navigation Controller
+    - Go back to your scene (Brew Scene) and CTRL + Drag the button to hook it up to the controller
+        - Create a **Show** segue and give it an identifier, AeroPress